akonkia/domeknadrzewie/_posts/2026-02-15-good-foundations-the-beginning.pl.md

 Dlatego ten wpis otwiera oś czasu strony nie wielkim ogłoszeniem, ale spokojnym początkiem.
 Od tego miejsca będzie można śledzić, jak projekt rośnie: jakie materiały się pojawiają, jakie pomysły dojrzewają i jak z wielu drobnych elementów powstaje własne miejsce w sieci.

 Tutaj zaczyna się internetowa oś czasu projektu.

-So this post opens the website timeline not with a grand announcement, but with a quiet beginning.
-From here, it will be possible to follow how the project grows: what materials appear, which ideas mature, and how many small elements gradually become a home of their own online.

-This is where the online timeline of the project begins.